 6.51.1 Applicability to language

-The C pre-processor allows the use of macros that are text-replaced before compilation.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.51 is applicable to C. The C pre-processor allows the use of macros that are text-replaced before compilation.

 Function-like macros look similar to functions but have different semantics.
-Because the arguments are text-replaced, expressions passed to a function-like macro may be evaluated multiple times.
+Because the arguments are text-replaced, expressions passed to a function-like macro can be evaluated multiple times.
 This can result in unintended and unspecified behaviour , if the arguments have side effects or are pre-processor directives as described by ISO/IEC 9899:2011 clause 6.10 [2].
 Additionally, the arguments and body of function-like macros should be fully parenthesized to avoid unintended and unspecified behaviour [2].

 The following code example demonstrates unspecified behaviour when a function-like macro is called with arguments that have side-effects (in this case, the increment operator) [2]: